Print

 How to build successful collaborations

-Amani Fawzi, MD, is a vitreoretinal surgeon and clinician-scientist who divides her time between her surgical practice and her NIH-funded research.
-She has authored/coauthored over 200 peer-reviewed articles, has delivered several named lectureships, and serves as a standing member of the NIH study section.
-Recognized for her imaging research, Fawzi has received the Honor Award of the American Society of Retina Specialists, the Young Investigator Award of the Macula Society, the Secretariat, and Senior Achievement Awards of the American Academy of Ophthalmology.
-She is also a Gold Fellow of ARVO.
+Amani A. Fawzi, MD, is a vitreoretinal surgeon, Clinician-scientist, and the Cyrus Tang and Lee Jampol endowed professor at Northwestern University, where she divides her time between her surgical practice and NIH-funded research.
+She has authored/coauthored over 200 peer-reviewed articles, delivered several named lectureships, and serves as a standing member of the NIH study section.
+Recognized for her imaging research, Fawzi has received the Honor Award of the American Society of Retina Specialists, the Young Investigator Award of the Macula Society, the Secretariat, and Senior Achievement Awards of the American Academy of Ophthalmology and is a gold fellow of ARVO.

 Transitioning from academia to industry